stevenc-stb/spdx-3-model/model/Hardware/Hardware.md

 # Hardware

 ## Summary

-The Hardware Profile provides additional metadata, that is useful for hardware.
+The Hardware Profile provides additional metadata that is useful for hardware.

 ## Description

-The Hardware namespace defines concepts related to hardware, including virtual hardware preparation process, its characteristics, and its access methods.
+The Hardware namespace defines concepts related to hardware, including virtual hardware. preparation process, its characteristics, and its access methods.

 ## Metadata

 - id: https://spdx.org/rdf/3.1.0/terms/Hardware
 - name: Hardware

 ## Profile conformance

 For an element collection to be conformant with this profile, the following has to hold: